-Commodity Price Sensitivity Natural Gas Future Contracts For the Year Ending July 31, 2009
+Commodity Price Sensitivity Natural Gas Future Contracts For the Year Ending July 31, 2011

-101 the 16 ar 2mang sary 51, 2005

-Expected 2009 Fair Value
+Expected 2011 Maturity Fair Value

-Maturity raii vaiue

-Natural Gas Future Volumes (MMBtu) 720,000
+Natural Gas Future Volumes (MMBtu) 160,000

-Weighted Average Price (Per MMBtu) \$12.34
+Weighted Average Price (Per MMBtu) \$8.53

-Contract Amount (\$ U.S., in thousands) \$8,883 \$5,771
+Contract Amount (\$ U.S., in thousands) \$1,364 \$ 1,069

-Factors that could influence the fair value of the natural gas contracts, include, but are not limited to, the creditworthiness of our natural gas suppliers, the overall general economy, developments in world events, and the general demand for natural gas by the manufacturing sector, seasonality and the weather patterns throughout the United States and the world.
+Factors that could influence the fair value of the natural gas contracts, include, but are not limited to, the creditworthiness of our natural gas suppliers, the overall general economy, developments in world events, the general demand for natural gas by the manufacturing sector, seasonality and the weather patterns throughout the United States and the world.
 Some of these same events have allowed us to mitigate the impact of the natural gas contracts by the continued, and in some cases expanded, use of recycled oil in our manufacturing processes.
-Accurate estimates of the impact that these contracts may have on our fiscal 2009 financial results are difficult to make due to the inherent uncertainty of future fluctuations in option contract prices in the natural gas options market.
+Accurate estimates of the impact that these contracts may have on our fiscal 2010 financial results are difficult to make due to the inherent uncertainty of future fluctuations in option contract prices in the natural gas options market

-Please also see Item 1A above, "Risk Factors," for a discussion of these and other risks and uncertainties we face in our business.
+Please also see Item 1A "Risk Factors" above for a discussion of these and other risks and uncertainties we face in our business.